Buy 2, get 1: Belgium launches Helpy Hour to support bars

 BRUSSELS (AP) — Remember Happy Hour, when you ordered one beer and got two?

 Well, that was before the coronavirus hit.
-It's now time for “Helpy Hour" in Belgium.
+It's now time for “Helpy Hour" in Belgium, a country whose beer culture is on UNESCO's intangible cultural heritage of humanity list.

-As bars and restaurants prepare to reopen next week following more than two months of closed doors due to the coronavirus pandemic, Belgian beer lovers are being urged to buy one drink for the price of two in support of their favorite locals.
+As bars and restaurants prepare to reopen next week following two and a half months of closed doors due to the coronavirus pandemic, Belgian beer lovers are being urged to buy one drink for the price of two in support of their favorite locals.

 “Now that bars are slowly reopening after they had to close for months, it’s time to return the favor," the federation of Belgian cafes said to promote the campaign to change Happy Hour into Helpy Hour.